BuildingSync/schema/proposals/2020/Add Space Functions Excluded from Total Area.md

 #### Variations
 - add a type for every floor area type, e.g. `Space function - excluded from building gross floor area`, etc

+## Decision
+We decided to implement Option 1.

 ## References

 Standard 211 6.2.1.1.a.4